michelhe/pimp-my-marax/esp/README.md

 # Installation

-Clone,build and flash this [MicroPython fork](https://github.com/MrJake222/micropython).
+Clone, build and flash this [MicroPython fork](https://github.com/MrJake222/micropython). and may God have mercy on your souls.